kiss-oliver/bead/README.md

 $ python build.py
 ```

-This generates one-file executables for unix, mac, and windows in the `build` directory:
+This generates one-file executables for unix, mac, and windows in the `executables` directory:
 - `bead` unix & mac
 - `bead.cmd` windows